maxint-rd/TinySoftWire/README.md

 See the [library examples](/examples) for more information on how to use this library.

+## T13I2C protocol
+Using the TinySoftWire library an ATtiny13A can receive I2C data.
+To make configuring ATtiny I2C devices easier, a common protocol can be implemented.
+When using this T13I2C protocol, data is preceeded by single-byte commands.
+Commands F0-FF are reserved for special common purposes.
+The reserved commands depend on the device, but may include the following:
+  - 0xF1  - switch to data mode: no further command processing*
+  - 0xF3  - get the I2C-address (can be used to verify T13I2C protocol support
+  - 0xF4  - change the I2C address and store it in EEPROM
+  - 0xF6  - reset the I2C address to default device address
+  - 0xFF  - get the T13I2C device type ID (4-bytes)
+*) When in data mode sending the device type ID to the device switches back to command mode.
+See the [library examples](/examples) for more information on how they implement the T13I2C protocol.
+An example configuration tool will be added soon!

 ## Features & limitations
 - I2C scanning is supported, but the sketch needs to respond quickly to precent skipped addresses.